Editing Physiological Signals in Videos Using Latent Representations: Related Works

 \subsection{Camera-based Physiological Measurement}

-Monitoring physiological signals, such as \gls{hr} and respiration, is crucial for assessing human emotions and health \cite{Verkruysse2008RemotePI}. \gls{rppg} enables non-contact acquisition of these signals from facial videos using natural ambient light.
+Monitoring physiological signals, such as \gls{hr} and respiration, is crucial for assessing human emotions and health \cite{Verkruysse2008RemotePI}. \gls{rppg} enables non-contact acquisition of these signals from facial videos.
 The fundamental mechanism of \gls{rppg} relies on the interaction of light with the multi-layered structure of the skin.
-Light is partially absorbed by hemoglobin in the dermis, and the rest is reflected and captured by a camera \cite{Cennini:10}.
-As blood volume fluctuates with each heartbeat, these changes cause periodic variations in reflected light, which can be captured as subtle color changes in facial regions \cite{1}.
-Importantly, such physiological signals possess two key characteristics: they exhibit \textbf{strong temporal coherence}, as their variations evolve gradually and rhythmically over time, and they are typically \textbf{visually imperceptible to the human eye}, making them difficult to detect or manipulate directly in pixel space, as visually described in Fig.~\ref{fig:inline}.
+Hemoglobin in the dermis partially absorbs light, and a camera reflects and captures the remainder~\cite{Cennini:10}.
+As blood volume fluctuates with each heartbeat, these changes cause periodic variations in reflected light, which can be captured as subtle color changes in facial regions~\cite{1}.
+Importantly, such physiological signals possess two characteristics: they exhibit \textbf{strong temporal coherence}, as their variations evolve gradually and rhythmically over time, and they are typically \textbf{visually imperceptible to the human eye}, making them difficult to detect or manipulate directly in pixel space, as visually described in Fig.~\ref{fig:inline}.